3d-dice/documentation/docs/usage/methods.md

 ```

 ## Update Config
 Use this method to update any of the [config settings](/docs/usage/config#configuration-options).
-Most settings will be applied immediatly, but theme/dice color changes will only take effect before or after a roll.
+Most settings will be applied immediately, but theme/dice color changes will only take effect before or after a roll.
 ```javascript
 diceBox.updateConfig({configObject})
 ```